 In the past the test was normally done after a biopsy, as a further check to see whether there is any spread outside the prostate.
-Following advances in technology (both software and hardware), clinicians are now using a multiparametric MRI (mpMRI) scan of the prostate area before a biopsy is considered, for men with suspected clinically localised prostate cancer (NICE guideline 2022).
-This has improved considerably the diagnostic capabilities, enabling better detection of clinically significant cancers and reducing unnecessary biopsies and treatment.
+Following advances in technology (both software and hardware), clinicians are now using a multiparametric MRI (mpMRI) scan of the prostate area before a biopsy is considered, for men with suspected clinically localised prostate cancer (NICE quideline 2022).